Wednesday, July 15, 2009

 I cried most of the time.

 I felt lonely.
-I was super confused and tired.
+I needed quiet and felt tired.

-and had delicious pizza at LGO just like old times together.
+and had delicious pizza at LGO, just like old times.

 Except I'm different, and I hate it.

-It was time to go home to see my children.
+It was time to go home back to the children.

 I was eager to sit them down and explain what the doctor had proposed to us

-I was really worried to talk to them.
+I was apprehensive about talking to them.
 Especially Jane.

-But I really wanted their feedback and see how they reacted to the plan.
+But I wanted their feedback and how they reacted to the plan.

 Jane was most emotional and even told me in sobs that: